anonycws/anonycws.github.io/README.md

 # Interpretable Evaluation for CWS
-The implementation of interpretable evaluation for NER in our paper:
+The implementation of interpretable evaluation for CWS in our paper:

 "Is Chinese Word Segmentation a Solved Task?
 Rethinking Neural Chinese Word Segmentation"